vippsas/vipps-login-api/vipps-login-migrate-api-1.0-to-2.0.md

 To have a unified way of serving a merchant user information between our applications in Vipps we have implemented a new service handling this responsibility.
 Vipps Login will be the first service to integrate with this new endpoint.

-## Api changes
+## API changes

-* Scope `nnin` is changed to `nin`.
+# Scope `nnin` is changed to `nin`.
-* Format of claim `birthdate` is changed from `DD.MM.YYYY` to `YYYY-MM-DD`, to comply with the ISO 8601 format.
+# Format of claim `birthdate` is changed from `DD.MM.YYYY` to `YYYY-MM-DD`, to comply with the ISO 8601 format.
-* Claim address have been converted from a list of all address to an object of the default address.
+# Claim address have been converted from a list of all address to an object of the default address.
 All other addresses are served under `other_addresses` as a list.
 This is done to comply with the OIDC-standard which expect address to be a JSON object.
-* User information is no longer served on the `id_token`.
+# User information is no longer served on the `id_token`.
 Therefore, the `id_token` will only contain user ids.
 This is done since the data in the id token should be used to _look up_ the authenticated user, while the userinfo endpoint should be used to _fetch and store_ user information.
-* The updated URL to userinfo can be found under [discovery endpoints](vipps-login-api.md#openid-connect-discovery-endpoint), we recommend to fetch these dynamically.
+# The updated URL to userinfo can be found under [discovery endpoints](vipps-login-api.md#openid-connect-discovery-endpoint), we recommend to fetch these dynamically.

-## Convert to Vipps Login api version 2.0
+## Convert to Vipps Login API version 2.0

 To control which response to serve we need the merchant to send inn scope `api_version_2`.